aboland/TutoR/README.md

-# learnR
+# tutoR

-Contains all of the resources for [Clavis Insight's](https://www.clavisinsight.com/) lunch and learn R program.
+Contains all of the resources for [Edge by Ascential's](https://www.ascentialedge.com/) lunch and learn R program.

 <br>